 We loved the Gin Distillery Experience and the satisfaction of creating our unique gin that we can offer to family and friends who come to visit.
 I certainly recommend this as something different to do in Mallorca.
 I would, however, suggest that you don’t drive after your gin-fuelled visit!

 The cost is 120€ per individual or, for two people, 180€.
 It sounds a lot of money, but I think it’s great value for the experience.
+Prices correct at time of writing.

 Mallorca Gin Distillery also offers a Gin & Tonic Masterclass, at 50€ per person.